 8. It is important that parents of children who are visually impaired be integrated into the planning of the educational programs for their children.
 Parents are often the most knowledgeable persons of students who are blind and visually impaired and should play a significant role in any and all instructional decisions.

-9. In Illinois the administrative control of schools providing educational services for students who are blind should be placed under the State’s Department of Public Instruction.
+9. In Illinois the administrative control of schools providing educational services for students who are blind should be placed under the States Department of Public Instruction.
 Educators are paid to educate, and children who are blind are students.

-10. Illinois provides early intervention services only to “at-risk” children.
+10. Illinois provides early intervention services only to at-risk children.
 However, children who have severe visual disabilities, while not necessarily developmentally delayed, have special needs that must to be addressed early.
 The State of Illinois needs to reconsider the effectiveness of its policy in this regard.